-The unspecified address must not be used as the destination address of IPv6 packets or in IPv6 Routing Headers.
+The unspecified address must not be used as the destination address of IPv6 packets or in IPv6 Routing headers.
 An IPv6 packet with a source address of unspecified must never be forwarded by an IPv6 router.

-2.5.3 The Loopback Address
+2.5.3.
+The Loopback Address

 The unicast address 0:0:0:0:0:0:0:1 is called the loopback address.
 It may be used by a node to send an IPv6 packet to itself.
-It may never be assigned to any physical interface.
-It is treated as having link-local scope, and may be thought of as the link-local unicast address of a virtual interface (typically called "the loopback interface") to an imaginary link that goes nowhere.
+It must not be assigned to any physical interface.
+It is treated as having Link-Local scope, and may be thought of as the Link-Local unicast address of a virtual interface (typically called the "loopback interface") to an imaginary link that goes nowhere.

 The loopback address must not be used as the source address in IPv6 packets that are sent outside of a single node.
 An IPv6 packet with a destination address of loopback must never be sent outside of a single node and must never be forwarded by an IPv6 router.
-A packet received on an interface with destination address of loopback must be dropped.
+A packet received on an interface with a destination address of loopback must be dropped.

-2.5.4 Global Unicast Addresses
+2.5.4.
+Global Unicast Addresses

-The general format for IPv6 global unicast addresses is as follows:
+The general format for IPv6 Global Unicast addresses is as follows:

-n bits m bits 128-n-m bits global routing prefix subnet ID interface ID where the global routing prefix is a (typically hierarchicallystructured) value assigned to a site (a cluster of subnets/links), the subnet ID is an identifier of a link within the site, and the interface ID is as defined in section 2.5.1.
+n bits m bits 128-n-m bits global routing prefix subnet ID interface ID where the global routing prefix is a (typically hierarchicallystructured) value assigned to a site (a cluster of subnets/links), the subnet ID is an identifier of a link within the site, and the interface ID is as defined in Section 2.5.1.

-All global unicast addresses other than those that start with binary 000 have a 64-bit interface ID field (i.e., n + m = 64), formatted as described in section 2.5.1.
-Global unicast addresses that start with binary 000 have no such constraint on the size or structure of the interface ID field.
+All Global Unicast addresses other than those that start with binary 000 have a 64-bit interface ID field (i.e., n + m = 64), formatted as described in Section 2.5.1.
+Global Unicast addresses that start with binary 000 have no such constraint on the size or structure of the interface ID field.

-Examples of global unicast addresses that start with binary 000 are the IPv6 address with embedded IPv4 addresses described in section 2.5.5 and the IPv6 address containing encoded NSAP addresses specified in [NSAP].
-An example of global addresses starting with a binary value other than 000 (and therefore having a 64-bit interface ID field) can be found in [AGGR].
+Examples of Global Unicast addresses that start with binary 000 are the IPv6 address with embedded IPv4 addresses described in Section 2.5.5.
+An example of global addresses starting with a binary value other than 000 (and therefore having a 64-bit interface ID field) can be found in [GLOBAL].

-2.5.5 IPv6 Addresses with Embedded IPv4 Addresses
+2.5.5.
+IPv6 Addresses with Embedded IPv4 Addresses